D3B1RUM4N/D3B1RUM4N/README.md

 > The goal is to add fun things that can be used.
 Like when i play as a gang member the bot will be able to create crypted message to other gangs or anonyme messages
 > It is very experimental since I add things that go through my mind that could be fun.
 I just want to experiment Discord.js

+#### School Project
+Most of them are cloned from my school's GitLab.
+Some are group project, other are Solo.<br>
+they are documented in french.
 <!--
 **D3B1RUM4N/D3B1RUM4N** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.